 Explaining what your product does can be rather challenging.
 Often, this type of content can be a bit dry.
 Explaining all the features of the Yoast SEO plugin does not necessarily make for compelling copy.
 Using an example story could clarify a lot.

 In an example story you could, for instance, introduce a persona that is facing a problem.
 Perhaps the persona wants to get more traffic to her site but does not know where to start.
 In the story, you’ll explain how your product solved the problem of the persona in your story.
 We could highlight our most important features of Yoast SEO in the story and show a remarkable increase in traffic after the persona started using these features.
+Another cool way to do this is by using Web Stories, a short series of images or other content that help you tell a story in a visual way.

 Conclusion on storytelling and product pages